 Is Key Person Insurance the same as personal life insurance?

 Not exactly.
-While both involve a life insurance policy, the difference lies in who benefits.
-With personal life insurance, the beneficiary is usually a spouse or family member.
-With Key Person Insurance, the business is both the owner and beneficiary, ensuring the company receives the payout if a crucial employee dies or becomes disabled.
+Both involve a life insurance policy, but the key difference is who benefits.
+With personal life insurance, the beneficiary is typically a spouse or family member.
+With Key Person Insurance, the business is both the owner and beneficiary.
+The company receives the payout if a crucial employee dies or becomes disabled, and the employee's family receives nothing from that policy.

 Is Key Person Insurance the same thing as Directors and Officers (D&O) Insurance?

 No. Key Person Insurance provides a payout to the business if a crucial employee dies or becomes disabled, protecting against financial disruption.
-Directors and Officers (D&O) Insurance, on the other hand, protects company leaders from personal financial liability if they are sued for decisions made in their capacity as directors or officers.
-They serve different purposes: one safeguards the business’s continuity, while the other safeguards leadership from legal claims.
+Directors and Officers (D&O) Insurance, by contrast, protects company leaders from personal financial liability if they are sued for decisions made in their capacity as directors or officers.
+One safeguards business continuity; the other safeguards leadership from legal claims.

 How much does Key Person Insurance cost?